EVM Instructions

 CALLCODE

-Deprecated in EIP-2488 in favor of DELEGATECALL
+Deprecated in EIP-2488arrow-up-right in favor of DELEGATECALL.

 Always produces a compile-time error with the zkEVM compiler.